About NHS Scotland

 NHS Scotland’s legal basis for using your personal information

 All NHS Scotland data controllers are required to have a legal basis when using personal information.
-The main legal basis for which NHS Scotland uses personal information is to provide health and social care.
+The main legal basis for which NHS Scotland uses personal information is to undertake a task in the public interest.
+This task is to provide health and social care.

 In some situations we may rely on a different legal basis for example, when we are using personal information to pay a supplier, our legal basis is that it is needed for a contract.
 Another example would be to comply with a legal obligation the NHS has, for example notifying Health Protection Scotland when someone contracts a specific disease.